MrSpaar/markdown_spa/doc/pages/features/styling.md

 ## SASS Support

-If you didn't enable it during the project creation, you can modify the `config.ini` file to enable SASS support:
+You can enable SASS support by modify the `config.ini` file:
 ```ini
 [SASS]
 enabled = true